madagiurgiu25/decoil-viz/README.md

 	-g,--gtf <gtf_file>		Genes annotation file in .gtf format (absolute path)
 ```

+To generate the input files for visualizing the reconstruction threads go to [decoil](https://github.com/madagiurgiu25/decoil-pre).

-## Documentaiton for advanced users
+## Documentation for advanced users

 To access all features of `decoil-viz`, e.g. specify the plot-window, check [Documentation](docs/docs_main.md)